dominikh/go-mode.el/README.md

   you to install godef via `go get code.google.com/p/rog-go/exp/cmd/godef`.
 - Adds basic support for imenu (functions and variables)
+- Built-in support for displaying code coverage as calculated by go test (`go-coverage`)

 Other extensions
 ================